 Casio Green Slim projectors contain 24 laser diodes as the light source.
 If you turn one on its back, bypass the cover interlock, and tilt up the block of diodes, you get a fist-sized beam array of twenty-four 650 milliwatt (0.65 watt) beams.
 Each beam is the most hazardous laser classification, Class 4.
 Seeing such an array in action is frankly scary.
 Here is a photo:

 This array caused duct tape to smolder in just a few seconds.

-As described on this page, the Spyder III Pro Arctic is a dangerous Class 4 laser.
-The main point of this page, about making laser laws, is that the regulations must also prevent easily removable lasers or components because they WILL be removed and repurposed.
+The main point of this page about making laser laws, is that any regulations must also prevent easily removable lasers or components because they WILL be removed and repurposed.
 The wording needs to be clear and effective, because sometimes merely adding a lens or other simple component can turn a device from impractical, to highly desirable and dangerous.